B2B Sales Strategy27 min read

 Stop Guessing.
 Start Detecting.

 As Latane Conant, CRO of 6sense and author of No Forms.
 No Spam.
 No Cold Calls, has argued: the future of B2B sales belongs to teams that eliminate cold outreach entirely and replace it with signal-driven engagement.
 The data backs this up.
 The technology exists.
 The question is whether you adopt it before or after your competitors do.
+For more on the detection side, see how to detect buyer intent on LinkedIn and X before your competitors.

 Tags